Moaaz-Briek/iti-eks-gitops-capstone/README.md

   * **Ingress Resources:**
       * Utilizes Ingress resources to securely expose the Node.js application.
 The `cd/ingress` Helm chart defines the main Ingress resource (`app-ingress`) that routes traffic to the backend and frontend services.
   * **HTTPS:**
       * Integrates `cert-manager` and `Let's Encrypt` to automate the provisioning and renewal of HTTPS certificates.
-The `app.itilabs.net` host defined in the Ingress uses `letsencrypt` as the `clusterIssuer`.
+The `app.danielfarag.cloud` host defined in the Ingress uses `letsencrypt` as the `clusterIssuer`.

 -----